 Ultimately, I figured out what to do by finding the best vet-researched info on the Internet and using common sense.
-When we were successfully "cured" after two months of treatment and a lot of negative cultures, I wrote up a long summary of everything I'd done and learned, to help my fellow cat lovers, on TheCatSite.com, which you can find by clicking here.
+When we were successfully "cured" after two months of treatment and a lot of negative cultures, I wrote up a long summary of everything I'd done and learned, to help my fellow cat lovers, on TheCatSite.com.
+(Click here for an article based on my post.)
 People tell me they've found it useful; I hope it's helpful to you!

 My major discovery was to treat the fungus as if it were dust mites.
 You can't kill them, but you CAN vacuum them up from almost any surface.
 A good vacuum cleaner with a HEPA filter and high-quality, self-sealing bag is your best ally.